Cold Prey: Reception

 At Kosmorama in Trondheim in 2007, Martin Sundland and Magne Lyngner won Best Producers and Christian Schanning won Best Sound for the film.
 At the 2007 Grossmann film and wine festival, the film received the "Vicious Cat Award."

 Dennis Harvey from Variety gave the film a positive review, calling it "a conventional but nicely handled slasher pic", praising the film's cinematography, likable characters, and scares.
 Harvey's only criticism was the film's killer which he called "a generic Halloween-y faceless ghoul in goggles and heavy winter wear."

 Justin Kerswell from Hysteria Lives! wrote a mixed review, complimenting the film's acting, and characterizations, but criticized its languid pacing and ending.
 Scott Weinberg of FEARnet believed that the film "works well by force of style, splat, and intensity."
 Bloody Disgusting picked it as one of the best horror films of the year.

 Sequel

 The sequel Cold Prey 2 under the direction of Mats Stenberg was released in 2008.
 The prequel, called Cold Prey 3, was released in 2010.

+Remake

 In 2017, WWE Studios acquired the exclusive English-language remake rights to the franchise and sealed a deal for an option to purchase the screenplay by Casey La Scala.
 The American remake will also be named Cold Prey.